PowerOf/chrome-2k-scaling-chatgpt-extension/README.md

 Features:
 - container size increased to 75rem if screen size is at least 1600px
-- container max size restriction removed for windows above 1536px width
+- container max size restriction removed for window sizes above 1536px width